tmux-plugins/tpm/docs/tpm_not_working.md

 - ZSH tmux plugin might be causing issues.<br/>
   If you have it installed, try disabling it and see if `tpm` works then.

+- Have you installed `gawk`?<br/>
+  If you have, make sure it works.
+Try reinstalling it.

 <hr />

 > Help, I'm using custom config file with `tmux -f /path/to/my_tmux.conf`